Atlantic halibut: Role in ecosystem

 The Atlantic halibut occupies a relatively high trophic level in the food chain.

 Diet

-The diet of the Atlantic halibut consists mainly of other fish, e.g.,cod, haddock, herring, pogge, sand eels and capelin, but it will also eat cephalopods, large crustaceans and other benthos organisms.
+The diet of the Atlantic halibut consists mainly of other fish, for example cod, haddock, herring, pogge, sand eels and capelin, but it will also eat cephalopods, large crustaceans and other benthos organisms.

 During the first year of their life, halibut mostly feed on plankton.
-Once they turn 1, they feed on euphausiids and small fish until around age 3.
+From the age of one year, they feed on krill and small fish until they are around three years old.
 As the halibut grows, the diet mostly consists of other fish including smaller halibut.

 Predators

 Atlantic halibut are eaten by seals, and are a staple food of the Greenland shark.
 Killer whales are also natural predators of the halibut.
 Humans also consume halibut.

 Commercial fishing of wild Atlantic halibut

 The wild Atlantic halibut was formerly a very important food fish, but because of its slow rate of population growth, it is unable to recover quickly from overfishing, and the fishery has largely collapsed.
 Consequently, wild fish labelled as "halibut" are usually one of the other large flatfishes, including Pacific halibut, Hippoglossus stenolepis.

 The most popular way to catch the Atlantic halibut is to use circle hooks that are baited with herring or other similar fish, fished from the bottom with cannonball weights of up to 36 ounces on a slider.

 The survival rate of caught and released halibut is 95 percent owing to the lack of having a swim bladder and not severely suffering from changes in water pressure (as long as the captured halibut is in excellent condition).